helixbass/animejs-hooks/README.md

 ### anime.running

-Return an array of all active Anime instances
+Return an `Array` of all active Anime instances.

 ```javascript
 anime.running;